 Oracle offers multiple ways for you to opt out of third party sharing or selling and object to our use of information about you:

 Please note that if you opt out using any of the first three opt out tools, you may still temporarily see interest-based advertising from Oracle Marketing & Data Clouds customers due to advertising campaigns from those customers already underway.
 However, you will be opted-out of all future advertising campaigns from customers that use the Oracle Marketing & Data Clouds.

-Also note that the first three opt out tools are currently cookie-based and prevent Oracle from using your personal information for interest-based advertising on the browser on which they are installed.
+Also note that the first three opt out tools are currently cookie-based and prevent Oracle from using, sharing or selling your personal information for interest-based advertising on the browser on which they are installed.
 As a result, these opt out tools will only function if your browser is set to accept third-party cookies and may not function where cookies are sometimes automatically disabled or removed (e.g., certain mobile devices and operating systems).
 If you delete cookies, change your browser settings, switch browsers or computers, or use another operating system, you will need to opt out again.
 Oracle does not use persistent, unique identifiers to revive a previously opted-out profile or deleted cookie.